lwjglgamedev/lwjglbook-bookcontents/chapter-03/chapter-03.md

 ![Alternative 3D Cartesian Coordinate System](alt_3d_cartesian_coordinate_system.png)

 3D coordinates can be classified in two types: left handed and right handed.
 How do you know which type it is?
 Take your hand and form a “L” between your thumb and your index fingers, the middle finger should point in a direction perpendicular to the other two.
 The thumb should point to the direction where the x axis increases, the index finger should point where the y axis increases and the middle finger should point where the z axis increases.
-If you are able to do that with your left hand, then it's left handed, if you need to use your right hand is right-handed.
+If you are able to do that with your left hand, then it's left handed, if you need to use your right hand it's right-handed.

 ![Right Handed vs Left Handed](righthanded_lefthanded.png)